Dementia symptoms and diagnosis

 Seeing specialists

 Most people with suspected dementia will have Alzheimer’s disease.
-Their GP will refer them to local mental health services for older people, or the local memory clinic.
+Their GP will refer them to local mental health services for older people, or to the local memory clinic.
 They can help with memory problems and suspected dementia.

-• they are under 65
+• they’re under 65

 • symptoms are worsening more quickly than normal